SxRip/The-random-generator-class/README.md

 inline std::pair<DLONG, DLONG> minmax() const noexcept
 ```

-## Return value
-Type: std::pair<DLONG, DLONG>

-The method returns a minimal value of the range.

 # set_range

 The method is the setter that sets a value generating range.